backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Probes.md

 	- This can be avoided if we use readiness probe because now the pod will only be added to service only if readiness probe is true.

 ## Liveness Probe
-- When a *container crashes k8s to restart the the container*.
+- When an *application in a container crashes k8s restarts the the container*.
-- We can have a scenario where the application stops working but the container continues to stay alive.
+- We can have a scenario where the application stops working (freezes) but the container continues to stay alive.
 	- May be due to a bug in the code the application is stuck in infinite loop.
 - As far as k8s is concerned the container is up so the application is assumed to be up.
 	- We need to restart the container.